Java 21 · Project Loom · Spring Boot 3.2+

 Heap-Stored Stack

-Virtual thread stacks live on the Java heap, not OS memory.
-Start at ~1–2 KB, grow dynamically only as needed.
-GC'd when done.
+Virtual thread stacks live on the Java heap — not OS memory.
+Start at ~1–2 KB, grow dynamically.
+Eligible for GC when done.
+Invisible to the OS scheduler.

 Client